Home | Christine Moritz's DJ Bio Contact Christine

 Since making her club debut at the Buzz event at Nation in 2001, Christine Moritz has been intriguing clubgoers in Washington, D.C. and beyond with her sound, which ranges from haunting, cinematic downtempo to upbeat, funk-influenced tunes.

-Her November 2002 warm-up set for Thievery Corporation at the 9:30 Club caught the ear of Thievery's Eric Hilton, leading to a highly-coveted yearlong residency at Eighteenth Street Lounge.
-She has also held residencies at Bossa, Gazuza, the outdoor summer event Air (at the invitation of 2003 DMC U.S. champion DJ Enferno), IndeBleu, Alero, and Cue Bar.
+Her 2002 warm-up set for Thievery Corporation at the 9:30 Club caught the ear of Thievery's Eric Hilton, leading to a coveted residency at Eighteenth Street Lounge.
+In 2009 she reprised this role, doing DJ sets before all five of Thievery Corporation's sold-out shows at the 9:30 Club.

-Christine has played with such artists as Massive Attack, UNKLE, Koop, Jazzanova, Rainer Trüby, the Orb, Zero 7, Gotan Project, Groove Armada, and Brazilian Girls.
-In August 2006, she performed at the UK's highly regarded Big Chill Festival, a three-day outdoor event with 30,000 attendees.
-In March 2007, she DJ'd in Bristol, England at the invitation of Massive Attack's Robert Del Naja.
-Christine has also graced the decks in London, Prague, Chicago, Los Angeles, San Diego, and Baltimore as well as at numerous D.C.-area venues.
+Christine has played with such artists as Parov Stelar, Nightmares on Wax, RJD2, Bebel Gilberto, Amon Tobin, Zero 7, Massive Attack, UNKLE, Koop, Little Dragon, Jazzanova, Rainer Trüby, and Brazilian Girls.
+In 2006, she performed at the UK's highly regarded Big Chill Festival, a three-day outdoor event with 30,000 attendees.
+In 2007, she DJ'd in Bristol, England at the invitation of Massive Attack's Robert Del Naja.
+Christine has also graced the decks in London, Edinburgh, Prague, Chicago, Los Angeles, San Diego, and Baltimore as well as at numerous D.C.-area venues.

 photo by Matt Farrow